- Doctors & Departments

-An echocardiogram (ECHO) is a non-invasive test that uses sound waves to create images of the heart – like an ultrasound of the heart.
-From this test, doctors can learn a great amount of information about the structure and the blood flow within the heart.
+An echocardiogram (ECHO) is a non-invasive test that uses sound waves to create images — like an ultrasound of the heart.
+From this test, doctors can learn a lot about the structure and blood flow of the heart.
 An ECHO can show critical heart defects and structural or valve abnormalities in children of all ages.
 There is no known risk from exposure to ultrasound waves.

 A fetal echocardiogram is a safe ultrasound study performed on a pregnant mother's abdomen to show the structure of an unborn baby's heart.
 It provides valuable information on the growth and development of the baby's heart and blood vessels.
 Using this test, doctors specialized in fetal cardiology are able to diagnose a baby's structural heart problems and heart rhythm problems before birth.
 Learn more about our Fetal Cardiology Program for pregnant moms.

 A three-dimensional echocardiogram, or 3D ECHO, lets doctors analyze heart function by producing a virtual 3D computer model of a child's heart, offering views of a heart’s anatomy that can’t be seen by standard echocardiogram.
 Because it helps cardiologist understand the structure and function of the heart in advance, it’s a crucial planning tool for surgery.

 At Children’s Colorado, we pioneered 3D ECHO guidance for certain heart catheterization procedures, lowering and in some cases eliminating the need for patient exposure to x-ray radiation.

 A 3D ECHO can be done at the same time as a standard ECHO, either at your child's bedside or in our outpatient clinic.
 It can be performed in children of all ages.

 —Pei Ni Jone, MD, Head of 3D Echocardiography